yangryan0/Sp19HW2/README.md

 mvn clean test -D HW=2
 ```

-If you haven't implemented anything, about 18 tests should fail and the bottom of your output should look something like this:
+If you haven't implemented anything, about 18 tests should error and the bottom of your output should look something like this:

 ![Commands](hw2-dockerstart.PNG)